 The beach at Perast is unusual, in that’s it’s incredibly small and little more than a concrete shelf with some adjacent gravel and a wooden decking belonging to the beach-side bar and restaurant.

 It was packed, to the extent that there was nowhere to sit other than physically in the water – but in fact that was fine, it was so hot and the water so clear and inviting, it was actually the best place to be anyway.

 The beach may be small but it’s more than made up for by the stunning water and scenery all around.
 A small, shallow area with crystal clear water drops away in to the deep after a few metres, making for an amazing swimming, snorkelling and diving area.

 Swim just 10 or 20 metres out away from the beach and below you are loads of colourful fish.
 The water is so clear you can see all the way to the bottom regardless of how deep it gets.

 We had the choice of either leaving with the boat after an hour, or hanging around here for another couple of hours and catching a late-afternoon boat back to Kotor.

-There was no doubt about the choice – just an hour here was nowhere near long enough so we stayed the rest of the afternoon enjoying the absolutely magical sights around us: the clear blue skies, the glorious, hot sunshine and the cooling, clear as glass waters, before heading back to the harbour wall where, sure enough, the boat arrived as planned to take us back to Kotor.
+There was no doubt about the choice – just an hour here was nowhere near long enough so we stayed the rest of the afternoon enjoying the incredible scenery around us: the clear blue skies, the glorious, hot sunshine and the cooling, clear as glass waters, before heading back to the harbour wall where, sure enough, the boat arrived as planned to take us back to Kotor.

 There were fewer people on board for the journey back and we managed to get the prime position up on the front deck of the boat for the enjoyable journey back to the Old Town.